Employment Law

 Some of this evidence is relatively easy to collect on your own and should be collected as soon as you notice harassment in your workplace.
 However, you will likely need attorney help to access all evidence that is essential to proving your claim.

-FAQ: Sexual Harassment at Work
+FAQ: Los Angeles Sexual Harassment at Work

 Is Retaliation Illegal?